PEA vs Asystole: A Primer

 According to NCBI.NLM.NIH.GOV, the guidelines for Pediatric Advanced Life Support, which are also available online here, have a unique view of when to diagnosis PEA in children.
 Unlike adults, which enter bradycardia when the pulse drops below 60 beats per minute (BPM), the threshold is slightly different for children.
 Health professionals should carefully monitor any child in distress for signs of decompensation and the onset of bradycardia.
 Since younger children have faster heart rates, the threshold for bradycardia is significantly higher than the 60 BPM threshold for adults.

-In fact, the AHA recommends the initiation of chest compressions and treating the rhythm as PEA once it declines below 60 BPM in children.
+In fact, the ILCOR recommends the initiation of chest compressions and treating the rhythm as PEA once it declines below 60 BPM in children.
 This ensures adequate perfusion of tissues and promotes ROSC.

 When Can a Shock Be Initiated